LukeEcomod/SOCFramework/README.md

 You will need read permission for *weather* database.
 Contact Arto Aalto at Luke.
 E and N contain East and North coordinates for Pudasjärvi that can be found in Luke *weather* database.
-To be precise: the closest point for E and N is found.
+To be precise: the closest point for E and N is found in Euclidian space.
 You should see *y07weather* to contain the following data frame:

 	> y07weather